junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "We have to get out of here."
 He says automatically, looking for the way to the portal.
 Cas follows him quietly.

 There are monsters and leviathans following them tightly after.
-There are a large bone blade in his hand.
+There is a large bone blade in his hand.

 The monsters seem to keep targeting Cas for attack, showing far more interest in the angel than Dean.
 Dean pulls Cas behind him, killing them all, not really thinking about why the change of behavior.